Skip to main menu Skip to main content Skip to footer

 Will scleral lenses completely correct my vision so that I don’t need glasses when I’m wearing them?

 Scleral lenses will mask irregularities on the surface of the eye, and almost always will give you better vision than other forms of correction.
-However, it’s possible that you’ll still need to wear glasses over the lenses in order to see clearly at all distances, especially if you’re over the age of 40 and are now using reading glasses for near tasks.
-In this case, you may only need over the counter reading glasses, although some prefer progressive lenses for multitasking.
+If you’re over the age of 40 and are now using reading glasses for near tasks, you will still require reading glasses with your scleral lenses, and some prefer progressive lenses for multitasking.

 Phone Icon